• Skip to primary navigation

 This is a good article to start with and will allow you to understand exactly what the test is and how you can use this site to improve your listening skills.

-In the first section of the test, there is often a form filling question.
+The first section of the test often has a form-filling question.
 Normally the answers will be one or two words long and will be factual information, such as phone numbers, dates and times.

 This post will show you how to effectively answer multiple-choice questions in the test.
-It will show you the three different types of multiple-choice questions, look at common problems and give you tips and a strategy to help you on test day.
+It will show you the three different types of multiple-choice questions, look at common problems, and give tips and strategies to help you on test day.

-This post will help you answer labelling map or plan IELTS questions more effectively by looking at common problems, useful language and giving you a strategy to use on test day.
+This post will help you answer labelling maps or plan IELTS questions more effectively by looking at common problems and useful language and giving you a strategy to use on test day.

 Essential Exam Information

-In order to score a Band 7+ in IELTS listening, you need to have a solid understanding of what is expected from you.
+To score a Band 7+ in IELTS listening, you need to understand what is expected from you.
 The information below will help you understand exactly what is required from you:

 IELTS Listening Test Day Advice

-• Arrive at the test centre early and plan your journey in advance.
+- Arrive at the test centre early and plan your journey.
 You need to be settled, organised and ready for what’s coming.

-• If you have problems hearing the recording, complain at the end.
-You’ve paid for a service and you deserve to be treated properly.
+- If you have problems hearing the recording, complain at the end.
+You’ve paid for a service and deserve to be treated properly.

 Improving your Listening Skills

 Many of our pupils need to get at least one Band 8 for visa application or scholarship purposes.
-This article will detail the exact steps you must take if you need to get a Band 8 in listening.
+This article will detail the steps you must take to get a Band 8 in listening.

-Podcasts offer you an insight into what you can expect if you actually lived in an English speaking country.
-There are also so many of them, that you can pick the ones that suit your interests.
+Podcasts offer insight into what you can expect if you lived in an English-speaking country.
+There are also so many of them that you can pick the ones that suit your interests.

 Students often ask me ‘How do I improve my reading and listening skills?’
 The short answer is ‘Read and listen more.’
 However, this is not a very good answer because you need to know HOW to practice and WHERE to get good sources of reading and listening material.